i18next/i18next/README.md

 # Introduction

-This project is in progress and inspirated by [jsperanto](https://github.com/jpjoyal/jsperanto).

 Project goal is to provide a easy way to translate a website on clientside:

 - fetch resources from server